The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing nothing or just their underwear.

 In 2019 the bike ride went from Sunset Beach to Robson Street and then to Granville Island via Granville Street.
 From there it headed east, crossed the Cambie Street Bridge, and then headed back to Sunset Beach.
 In 2020 the route began at Third Beach in Stanley Park.

 The 2021 route was likely similar to the 2019 version, but we’re not sure.
 Participants found out on the day (and we didn’t attend).
 In 2022 the route was likely similar as well.
 The total length of the ride was around 8 to 10 km.
-The event also took place no matter the weather, rain or shine.
+The event takes place no matter the weather, rain or shine.

 The Route in 2020